ChrisH2727/Milestone-3/TEST.md

     - **Expected Outcome**

-        - The can be no duplicate source serial numbers
+        - There can be no duplicate source serial numbers

         - Sources **sc001** and **sc006** have the same specification